-Craig graduated from Pacific Lutheran University in Tacoma, Washington majoring in Education to go along with three minors.
-He spent 18 years coaching College and High school football as both a head coach and assistant coach.
-He was the running backs coach at the University of Montana and the head coach at North Park College.
+Craig graduated from Pacific Lutheran University in Tacoma, Washington majoring in education, with minors in political science, history and coaching.
+He spent 18 years coaching college and high school football, both as a head coach and assistant coach.
+He was the running backs coach at the University of Montana and the head coach at North Park College in Chicago.

-Some of Craig’s best football memories are when he took over at North Park College as the head football coach and ran the “spread, no huddle offense”.
-Considering that is one of the hottest offenses in college football today, and the fact that he was running it back in the 1980’s, says something about his innovation as a football coach.
+Some of Craig’s best football memories are when he took over at North Park College in the mid-80s as the head football coach and ran the “spread, no huddle offense”.
+Considering that is now one of the hottest offenses in high school and college football, it says something about his innovation as a football coach.

-In addition to television and coaching, Craig has also been a play by play announcer and color commentator for college football television and radio and a public address announcer for several professional, college and high school sports teams.
+In addition to television and coaching, Craig has also been a play-by-play announcer and color commentator for college football television and radio, as well as a public-address announcer for several professional, college and high school sports teams across the country.

-When he is not working, Craig loves to hang out with his family and enjoy Arizona.
+When he’s not working, Craig loves to spend time with his family.
 He and his wife Kimb live in the East Valley and enjoy getting involved with the community.